NVIDIA/cloudai/USER_GUIDE.md

 Notes on the test scenario:
 1. `id` is a mandatory filed and must be uniq for each test.
-1. The `template_test` specifies test definition from one of the Test TOML files.
+1. The `test_name` specifies test definition from one of the Test TOML files.
 Node lists and time limits are optional.
 1. If needed, `nodes` should be described as a list of node names as shown in a Slurm system.
 Alternatively, if groups are defined in the system schema, you can ask CloudAI to allocate a specific number of nodes from a specified partition and group.
 For example `nodes = ['PARTITION:GROUP:16']`: 16 nodes are allocated from a group `GROUP`, from a partition `PARTITION`.
 1. There are three types of dependencies: `start_post_comp`, `start_post_init` and `end_post_comp`.
     1. `start_post_comp` means that the current test should be started after a specific delay of the completion of the depending test.